 Walden of Bermondsey, a collection of humorous short stories in the ‘Rumpole’ tradition, based in part on his own experiences as a lawyer and judge, was published in November 2017 and has been optioned for television by Revelation Content and Media Ltd.

-A second collection of Walden stories, Judge Walden: Back in Session, will be published in May 2018.
+A second collection of Walden stories, Judge Walden: Back in Session, was published in May 2018.

 Peter has completed and is seeking a publisher for A Statue for Jacob, a roman à clef, a partly historical novel about an unknown hero of the American War of Independence, and the efforts of his descendants to have him recognised as such – a quest in which the author played a role as a lawyer in the 1990s.